Trump, stricken by COVID-19, flown to military hospital

 Trump is 74 years old and clinically obese, putting him at higher risk of serious complications from a virus that has infected more than 7 million people nationwide.

-Trump’s Supreme Court nominee, Judge Amy Coney Barrett, who was with him and many others on Saturday and has been on Capitol Hill meeting with lawmakers, also tested negative, the White House said.
+Barrett, who was with Trump and many others on Saturday and has been on Capitol Hill meeting with lawmakers, also tested negative, the White House said.
 It was confirmed that she had a mild case of COVID earlier this year and has now recovered.

-At least two Republican lawmakers at the Saturday Rose Garden event announcing Barrett’s nomination — Utah Sen. Mike Lee and North Carolina Sen. Thom Tillis — announced Friday they had tested positive and were isolating.

 Very early Friday, after returning from the Thursday afternoon New Jersey fundraiser, Trump stunningly tweeted, “Tonight, @FLOTUS and I tested positive for COVID-19.
 We will begin our quarantine and recovery process immediately.
 We will get through this TOGETHER!”